NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

     default maximum allowed constant rate.
     When the limit is reached, traffic is ratelimited and demand continues to be kept track of for a 2 second rate window.
+    No traffic is allowed, except for
+    :ref:`ratelimit-factor:<unbound.conf.ratelimit-factor>`, until demand
-    No traffic is allowed, except for rate limit-factor, until demand decreases below the configured ratelimit for a 2 second rate window.
+    decreases below the configured ratelimit for a 2 second rate window.
-    Useful to set ratelimit to a suspicious rate to aggressively limit unusually high traffic.
+    Useful to set :ref:`ratelimit:<unbound.conf.ratelimit>` to a suspicious rate to aggressively limit unusually high traffic.
     Default is off.

 .. _unbound.conf.ratelimit-for-domain:

 ratelimit-for-domain: *<domain> <number qps or 0>*
-    Override the global ratelimit for an exact match domain name with the listed number.
+    Override the global :ref:`ratelimit:<unbound.conf.ratelimit>` for an exact match domain name with the listed number.
     You can give this for any number of names.
     For example, for a top-level-domain you may want to have a higher limit than other names.